Apple, Google to face off in key smartphone hearing

 Apple has waged an international patent war since 2010, part of its attempt to limit growth of Google's Android, the world's best-selling mobile operating platform.
 Opponents of Apple, meanwhile, say it is using patents too aggressively in its bid to stamp out the competition.

-However, earlier this month Posner cancelled the trial, saying in a tentative ruling that neither side could prove damages.
+However, earlier this month Posner canceled the trial, saying in a tentative ruling that neither side could prove damages.
 An injunction would be "contrary to the public interest," Posner wrote.

 Yet last week Posner granted Apple's request for a hearing on a possible injunction, and ordered both sides to submit legal arguments in advance.
 Those documents were filed under seal on Monday.